Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

-The number of connected components of obligatory subgraphs has recently also been exploited in fixed-parameter algorithms for problems of servicing links in transportation networks \citep{GWY17,SBNW11,SBNW12,BKS17}, which led to practical results. \end{remark}
+The number of connected components of obligatory subgraphs has recently also been exploited in fixed-parameter algorithms for problems of servicing links in transportation networks \citep{GWY17,SBNW11,SBNW12,BFTxx}, which led to practical results \citep{BKS17,BFTxx}. \end{remark}

-The rest of this section proves \cref{thm:ccs}.
-The proof also yields the following deterministic algorithm for \miPoSyCo{}, which will be interesting in combination with the data reduction algorithm in \cref{sec:fes}.
-It is much faster than the trivial algorithm enumerating all of the possibly \(n^{n-2}\)~spanning trees:
+We will now prove \cref{thm:ccs}.
+The proof also yields the following deterministic algorithm for \miPoSyCo{}.
+It is much faster than the trivial algorithm enumerating all of the possibly \(n^{n-2}\)~spanning trees.
+Moreover, \Cref{thm:hard}\eqref{part:eth-hard} shows that it is asymptotically optimal:

-\begin{proposition} \miPoSyCo{} can be solved in \(O(3^{n}\cdot(m+n))\)~time. \end{proposition}
+\begin{proposition} \miPoSyCo{} can be solved in \(O(3^{n}\cdot m)\)~time. \end{proposition}

 Like some known approximation algorithms for \mpsc{} \citep{HW16,ACM+06}, our algorithms in \cref{thm:ccs} work by adding edges to~\(G_\ell\) in order to connect its \(c\)~connected components.
-In contrast to these approximation algorithms, our algorithms will find an \emph{optimal} set of edges to add.
-To this end, they work on a \emph{padded} version~\(\pG{}\) of the input graph~\(G\), in which each connected component of~\(G_\ell\) is turned into a clique.
-Then, it is sufficient to search for connected subgraphs of~\(\pG{}\) that contain at least one vertex of each connected component of~\(G_\ell\): We can always add the edges in~\(G_\ell\) to such subgraphs in order to obtain a connected spanning subgraph of~\(G\).
+In contrast to the known approximation algorithms, our algorithms will find an \emph{optimal} set of edges to add.
+We describe our algorithm in terms of a \emph{padded} version~\(\pG{}\) of the input graph~\(G\), in which each connected component of~\(G_\ell\) is turned into a clique.
+In the padded graph, it is sufficient to search for connected subgraphs of~\(\pG{}\) that contain at least one vertex of each connected component of~\(G_\ell\): We can then add the edges in~\(G_\ell\) to such subgraphs in order to obtain a connected spanning subgraph of~\(G\).
+This simplifies the problem.